digitalutsc/islandora_web_annotations/docs/testing-annotations-large-image.md

 * Install [islandora_web_annotations] (https://github.com/digitalutsc/islandora_web_annotations) drupal module

-* annotorious.github.io library does not work with the OpenSeaDragon versions than 1.0.  [v2.0.0 OpenSeaDragon] (https://github.com/openseadragon/openseadragon/releases/tag/v2.0.0) is recommended.
+* annotorious.github.io library does not work with the OpenSeaDragon versions less than 1.0.  [v2.0.0 OpenSeaDragon] (https://github.com/openseadragon/openseadragon/releases/tag/v2.0.0) is recommended.
 Note that this is NOT the recommended version for islandora_openseadragon module.

 ## Creating the context needed by basic_image annotations
 Go to admin/structure/context and import the following context.